jaehoo/oz-ex-spring-dbunit/README.md

-oz-ex-spring-dbunit
+Spring DbUnit Example
 ===================

-Example to build test integration with spring and dbunit
+A simple example project to build integration test's with Spring and DbUnit

 Credits